Sergio Sendel: 2000s

 In 2008, Sendel and Lucero played the antagonists in the Nicandro Diaz production Mañana es para siempre, alongside Silvia Navarro and Fernando Colunga.

 2010s

 In 2011, he returned to telenovelas in Una familia con suerte as Vicente Irabien, alongside Daniela Castro and Mayrín Villanueva.

-In July 2013, he was confirmed to star in the Angelli Nesma production Lo que la vida me robó together with a ensemble cast consisting of Daniela Castro, Angelique Boyer and Luis Roberto Guzmán.
+In July 2013, he was confirmed to star in the Angelli Nesma production Lo que la vida me robó, together with an ensemble cast consisting of Daniela Castro, Angelique Boyer and Luis Roberto Guzmán.
 Sendel played Pedro Medina, Nadia's (Alejandra Garcia) ambitious and cruel husband.

 In 2015, he was part of the main cast in Lo imperdonable, a Salvador Mejía production, working together with Ana Brenda Contreras, Iván Sánchez and Grettel Valdéz.

+2020s

+In May 2020, it was announced by Telemundo that Sendel would return to acting.